aroraishan464/internship-task4/README.md

-1. Create .env file with 1 variables 'REACT_APP_WEATHER_API_KEY' (containing your api key for open weather)
+1. Create .env file with 1 variables 'REACT_APP_WEATHER_API_KEY' (containing your api key for openweathermap)
 2. Run npm install and then npm start

 (The first city of which the temperature is shown of is my hometown :)